yuqi-zhang/machine-config-operator/docs/CoreOSLayering.md

 ### Bootstrap-in-place

 Does that still use onceFrom?
 Since the bootstrap node likely will be full ignition, do we need to clean things up there?
+(We can consider this as upgrade place, basically, and not really bootstrap)

 ### Things to consider